The Effects of Sickle Cell Disease and How Accessia Health Can Help

 Disease Care and Treatment Costs

 Blood transfusion, allogenic stem cell transplantation, and specialized medication are a few ways to treat sickle cell disease.
-The average cost of one blood transfusion treatment is $3,700, and average monthly pain management is around $730.
-Patients like Naomi face significant expenses for their critical life-saving care, and her parents have experienced the financial strain of keeping their little girl healthy.
+The average cost of one blood transfusion treatment is $3,700.
+Average monthly pain management is around $730.
+Patients like Naomi face significant expenses for their critical life-saving care.
+Her parents have experienced the financial strain of keeping their little girl healthy.

-Many in the U.S. are experiencing the financial strain Naomi’s parents faced, but this is where a patient assistance organization like Accessia Health can help.
+Many in the U.S. are experiencing the financial strain Naomi’s parents faced.
+This is where patient assistance organizations like Accessia Health can help.

 This Is Where We Come In